 The third-person point of view is a form of storytelling in which a narrator relates all the action of their work using third-person pronouns such as "he," "she," and "they."
 It's the most common perspective in works of fiction.

 There are two types of third-person point of view: omniscient, in which the narrator knows all of the thoughts and feelings of all of the characters in the story, or limited, in which the narrator relates only their own thoughts, feelings, and knowledge about various situations and the other characters.

 Very often, new writers feel most comfortable with a first-person perspective, perhaps because it seems familiar, but writing in the third person actually affords a writer much more freedom in how they tell the story.

 The third-person omniscient point of view is the most objective and trustworthy viewpoint because an all-knowing narrator is telling the story.
 This narrator usually has no biases or preferences and also has full knowledge of all the characters and situations.
 That makes it very easy to give lots of supporting details about, well, everything.

 If, on the other hand, the narrator is a mere mortal, then the reader can learn only what is observable by that person.
 The writer will have to rely on other characters expressing their thoughts and feelings since the writer won't be allowing the reader to effectively read their minds.

 The Golden Rule of Consistency

-Jane Austen's novel "Pride and Prejudice," like many classic novels, is told from the third-person point of view.
+Jane Austen's Pride and Prejudice, like many classic novels, is told from the third-person point of view.

-Here's a passage from Austen's classic novel:
+Here's a passage from the book: